Fasoracetam (NS-105 / NFC-1)

 2/5 Evidence Score

-Active Compound Fasoracetam ((5R)-5-(piperidine-1-carbonyl)pyrrolidin-2-one, NS-105, NFC-1, MDGN-001) — pyrrolidone with piperidine carbonyl substitution
+Active Compound Fasoracetam (NS-105, NFC-1, MDGN-001) — pyrrolidone with a piperidine-carbonyl substitution.

 Benefits

-ADHD adolescents with mGluR mutations (Hakonarson 2017)
+ADHD adolescents with mGluR mutations

-Hakonarson 2017 (PMC5770454, Mol Psychiatry) 5-week open-label single-blind placebo-controlled study in 30 adolescents (12-17 years) with ADHD harboring mutations in mGluR network genes.
-SIGNIFICANT IMPROVEMENT in CGI-Improvement and CGI-Severity (3.79→2.33 baseline-to-week 5 for CGI-I, 4.83→3.86 for CGI-S, both P<0.001).
-Treatment effective from 50-800 mg, with most gains at 400 mg BID.
+A 5-week open-label single-blind placebo-controlled study in 30 adolescents (12–17 years) with ADHD harboring mutations in mGluR network genes showed significant improvement in CGI-Improvement and CGI-Severity (3.79→2.33 for CGI-I, 4.83→3.86 for CGI-S, both P<0.001).
+Treatment was effective from 50–800 mg, with most gains at 400 mg BID.
 Genetic-targeted approach: mGluR network mutations represent ~10% of ADHD cases.
 Limited by open-label design and small sample.

-Vascular dementia (FAILED Phase 3)
+Vascular dementia (failed Phase 3)

-Nippon Shinyaku conducted Phase 3 clinical trials for VASCULAR DEMENTIA in Japan in early 1990s.
-RESULTS: ABANDONED due to LACK OF EFFICACY.
+Nippon Shinyaku conducted Phase 3 clinical trials for vascular dementia in Japan in early 1990s.
+Results: abandoned due to lack OF efficacy.
 Important negative evidence — substantial Japanese pharmaceutical investment concluded efficacy insufficient for approval.
 Honest framing: failed Phase 3 vascular dementia trial is significant counter-evidence to nootropic claims.

 mGluR (metabotropic glutamate receptor) modulation

-Fasoracetam is a metabotropic glutamate receptor (mGluR) ACTIVATOR — specifically affecting mGluR network.
+Fasoracetam is a metabotropic glutamate receptor (mGluR) activator — specifically affecting mGluR network.
 Mechanism distinct from other racetams (AMPA modulators, HACU enhancers).
 Theoretical basis for genetic-targeted ADHD approach (Hakonarson) and possible utility in DiGeorge syndrome and other glutamatergic disorders.
 Phase 2 DiGeorge syndrome trial ongoing (NB-001).

 DiGeorge syndrome adjunct (Phase 2 ongoing, Nobias)